-Three deaf students at Walsall College decided they couldn’t leave without a better understanding of electric vehicles to go with their automotive qualifications.
+Three D/deaf students at Walsall College decided they couldn’t leave without a better understanding of electric vehicles to go with their automotive qualifications.
 Luke Brooks, George Ferriday and Aamir Shah are now the first students in the college and in the country to complete the Level 2 electric vehicle maintenance and repair qualification.

 Their training took place in the college’s new Light Electric and Alternative Fuel (LEAF) Workshop.